duncansmart/sqlpipe/ReadMe.md

 Restore gzip compressed database (assumes 7-Zip's 7z.exe is in `%PATH%`):

     7z e -so AdventureWorks.gz | sqlpipe restore AdventureWorks

+## Remote SQL Servers ##

+SqlPipe itself can only connect to a local SQL Server, but by using something like Sysinternals' PSExec you can execute it remotely like so:

+    psexec \\myserver -c sqlpipe backup AdventureWorks > C:\Backups\AdventureWorks.bak

+Note that in this example that `C:\Backups\Inventory.bak` refers to a location on *your* machine not the remote server.
+Yes, the backup data was piped over the network!

 ## Implementation details ##